pshirole/pranavshirole.github.io/_posts/2020-11-12-Classifying_Pet_Breeds.md

 ---
 layout: post
 title: Classifying Pet Breeds
 tags: [computer vision, pytorch, fastai, classification]
 ---

-In this blog post, we'll try to figure out what breed of pet is shown in each image of a dataset.
+In this blog post, we'll try to figure out what breed of pet is shown in each image of a dataset using Fastai and PyTorch.
 The dataset we'll be using is the Oxford-IIIT Pet dataset.
 It's a 37 category pet dataset with roughly 200 images for each class.
 The images have a large variations in scale, pose and lighting.
 The dataset can be [downloaded here](https://www.robots.ox.ac.uk/~vgg/data/pets/).

 First, let's install fastai and import all its modules.